thefrontside/microstates/README.md

 ## Scope rules

-For Microstates to be composable, they must work the same as a root microstate or composed into another microstate.
+For Microstates to be composable, they must work the same as a root Microstate or composed into another microstate.
 For this reason, microstate transitions only have access to their own transitions and the transitions of the microstates that are composed into them.
 They do not have access to their context.
 This is similar to how components work.
 The parent component can render a child component and pass data to them.
 The childer components do not have direct access to the parent component.
 Same in Microstates.

 # `microstates` npm package